spiderbot22/Unity-Weaponmancer-POC/README.md

 # Unity-Weaponmancer-POC
- Proof of concept for an rpg class
+ Proof of concept for an RPG player class that can animate and magically manipulate weapons.